AccelByte/accelbyte-csharp-sdk/README.md

     .UseLocalTokenValidator()
     // call this to enable auto refresh for token revocation list .UseAutoRefreshForTokenRevocationList()
+    // call this to enable auto cache clear for token validator .UseTokenValidatorAutoClearCache()
     .Build();
 ```
 Then use the usual `ValidateToken` methods.